WHAT IS COLOR ANALYSIS

 In-Person Color Analysis

 Look for local image consultants or certified color analysts in your area.
-Many offer private consultations in studio or at home.
+Many offer private consultations in a studio or at home.
 In-person sessions are ideal because the analyst can see your coloring in natural light and test a wide variety of drapes right against your skin.

 If you’re in a major city, you may even find stylists who specialize exclusively in color.